Sportscene Predictions: Amy Irons v The Pundits

 New season, new look for Sportscene Predictions.

-Every Friday, Amy Irons, from BBC Scotland's The Nine will predict the Scottish Premiership results against one of that weekend's Sportscene pundits.
+For every matchday, Amy Irons, from BBC Scotland's The Nine, will predict the Scottish Premiership results against one of the Sportscene pundits.

 |Amy